Logo

 • Commercial property (offices, retail, industrial)

-• Mixed-use developments where the residential component is below the threshold
+• Mixed-use developments where the residential portion is below the size IRAS uses to apply ABSD

 • Inheritance, since it is not a "purchase" and does not trigger ABSD